mzahana/indoor-nav-at-risclab/setup_hil_with_px4_and_v-rep.md

 # Get supporting package for vrep ros interface
-cd ~
-# check if directory exists
-if [ ! -d "python-packages" ]; then
-    mkdir python-packages
-fi

 cd ~/python-packages
 # Remove old package if exists
 if [ -d "v_repStubsGen" ]; then